 Universal File Formats for Modal Analysis Testing

 The formats were originally developed as 80 character (card image), ASCII records that occur in a specific order according to each UF format.
-As computer files became routinely available, single UF formats were concatenated into computer file structures.
+As computer files became routinely available, single UF formats were concatentated into computer file structures.
 Recently, a hybrid UF file structure (UF Dataset 58 Binary) was developed for experimental data that allows data to be stored in a more efficient binary format.

 The use of the Universal File Format as a defacto "standard" has been of great value to the experimental dynamics (vibration and acoustic) community, particularly in the area of modal analysis.
 Both users and vendors have benefited from this defacto standard.

 At this point, many of the UF formats are considered obsolete by the original developer (SDRC) even though these formats are still being used by the experimental community.
 The UC-SDRL uses the following selected UF formats in research software such as X-Modal and X-ACQuisition.

 Selected Current Universal File Structures:

 The specific ASCII structure of several existing Universal File Formats used for experimental data and/or results are: